 6) Sell the equipment at a Swap Meet.
 These are basically flea markets dedicated to model railroad equipment.
 Most operations charge a fee for a table at their market.
 Here's where an updated inventory is handy.
 Otherwise you will have to research the market price of the equipment and spend the time at the meet selling the equipment.
 Perhaps a friend of the modeler might be interested in helping out with this process?

-The list above may not have all your answers but primarily there to give some perspective on the task and a few ways one might proceed.
+The list above may not have all your answers but it is primarily there to give some perspective on the task and a few ways one might proceed.

 Below are a few contacts for potential disposition of hobby equipment that we are aware of.
 This list is by no means exhaustive.
 Note that the FVD does not receive any financial benefit from any of these resellers.
 If you are a reseller that would like to be listed, please Contact Us.